laamphan/redux-react-note/README.md

+# Modern note-taking app built with React and Redux, featuring a clean, responsive UI

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.